cyyever/distributed_LLM_learning_simulator/README.md

 ## Install Environment

 This is a Python project.
-The third party dependencies are listed in **pyproject.toml **.
+The third party dependencies are listed in [pyproject.toml](https://github.com/cyyever/distributed_LLM_learning_simulator/blob/main/pyproject.toml).

 Use PIP to set up the environment: